PhazerTech/yolo-rtsp-security-cam/README.md

 14-01-09 recording stopped
 ```

 It will create a folder with the current date for storing that day's recordings.
 A new folder will be created each day with the current date so that it can be left to run indefinitely.
 Press the 'Q' key to quit the program.
+If your IP camera disconnects for some reason, the program will indicate this and attempt to reconnect every 5 seconds.

 By default, YOLO will run the nano sized model, but you can change this by using the --model argument and specify which sized model you want to run.
 For example, enter '--model yolov8s' to run the small model, or '--model yolov8m' to run the medium model, and so on.
 See the official YOLOv8 repo for more info on these models: https://github.com/ultralytics/ultralytics